 "If you throw it in the trash, it goes into the landfill, and then there's that potential," Grande says.

 "It doesn't matter what the medication is, it's not going to be okay to flush it or throw it away," says Eric Hewitt, owner and pharmacist at the Medicine Shoppe in Monona.

 Twice a year, Hewitt participates in the Drug Enforcement Administration's National Take Back Initiative.
 For one day only – April 26 from 10 a.m. to 2 p.m. – people can drop by the Medicine Shoppe at 4205 Monona Dr. to safely dispose of any type of medication.

 Hewitt expects customers from Madison and Monona to drop off enough medication to fill three or four boxes with nothing but pills – just about every kind of pill imaginable.

 "Anything from pain meds...to blood pressure medicine.
 It really runs the gamut."

 Hewitt may be a pharmacist, but he's also got a deep appreciation for clean water.
 Maybe that's because his dad, John, is a long-time Madison Water Utility employee.

 "(The utility does) a great job keeping a clean water supply, and we just want to partner and help with that," he says, adding that even though the program has grown every year, there's still a long way to go.
 "My hope is that it becomes kind of a standard of practice.
 It used to be, 'Okay, I'll just throw them in the garbage or I'll just flush them down the toilet.'
 This program helps create an awareness about the water supply.'"

-No pharmacies in the City of Madison are participating in the Take Back event, but you can find Med Drop boxes at Madison's east and west police precincts year-round.
+You can also find Med Drop boxes at the City of Madison's east and west police precincts year-round.
 For information, visit Safe Communities of Madison - Dane County.

 Email to a friend